Indoctrination vs. Education: Part 2

 respect.

-Does teaching to require indoctrination?
+Must teaching to involve indoctrination?
 Not when it

 is the artful fostering of a love or passion.
-Unfortunately, artful cultivation
+Unfortunately, however, artful cultivation

 is not the only way to foster a deep passion — particularly if it is religious

 or political.
-The other way involves daily programming, preferably from early
+Thealternative involves daily programming, preferably from early

 childhood, in isolation from competing messages.
 Doubt and dissent are unwelcome